bmc/grizzled-slf4j/index.md

 That command will pull down the external jars on which the Grizzled SLF4J Library depends.
 After that step, build the library with:

-    sbt compile package
+    sbt +compile +package

-The resulting jar file will be in the top-level `target` directory.
+The resulting jar files will be under the top-level `target` directory, in subdirectories specific to each Scala version.

 ## Using the Grizzled SLF4J library